• Skip to primary navigation

 I always serve it with steamed white rice, but occasionally, it’s with garlic fried rice when I have day-old rice.

 See how easy it is?
-Give this easy pork belly recipe a try one of these days! 🙂
+So give this delicious chili and salt pork belly recipe a try! 🙂

 Salt and Pepper Pork Belly Recipe